MWang93/Prepare/StatisticsforML.md

     - for 1 epoch: batch size * iterations(number of batches) = total data set, which means we can divide the data set of 2000 examples into batches of 500 then it will take 4 interations to complete 1 epoch.

 #### 29. [Types of GD](https://www.hackerearth.com/blog/machine-learning/3-types-gradient-descent-algorithms-small-large-data-sets/)
 - SGD: calculates the error and updates the model for **each example** in the training dataset.
 If we have N samples, in each epoch we will have N updates of the weights.
+One advantage is that the frequent updates allow us to have a pretty detailed rate of improvement.
 - Batch Gradient Descent: calculates the error for **each example** in the training dataset, but only updates the model after all training examples have been evaluated and are accumulated.
 If we have N samples, in each epoch we will have 1 updates of the weights.
+It produces a stable error gradient and a stable convergence.
+Batch Gradient Descent has the disadvantage that the stable error gradient can sometimes result in a state of convergence that isn’t the best the model can achieve.
 - Mini Batch Gradient Descent: splits the training dataset into small batches that are used to calculate model error and update model coefficients.
 If we divide the training set in X mini-batches, at the end of each epoch we will have X updates of the weights of the network, one for each mini-batch, for each mini-batch m, the algorithm calculates the error of each sample s, and it accumulates the gradients of the samples in m.
+It creates a balance between the robustness of stochastic gradient descent and the efficiency of batch gradient descent.